-[6] Although the public interest is usually best served by a strict rule requiring lawyers to preserve the confidentiality of information relating to the representation of their clients, the confidentiality rule is subject to limited exceptions.
+[6] Although the public interest is usually best served by a strict rule requiring licensed paralegal practitioners to preserve the confidentiality of information relating to the representation of their clients, the confidentiality rule is subject to limited exceptions.
 Paragraph (b)(1) recognizes the overriding value of life and physical integrity and permits disclosure reasonably necessary to prevent reasonably certain death or substantial bodily harm.
-Such harm is reasonably certain to occur if it will be suffered imminently or if there is a present and substantial threat that a person will suffer such harm at a later date if the lawyer fails to take action necessary to eliminate the threat.
-Thus, a lawyer who knows that a client has accidentally discharged toxic waste into a town's water supply may reveal this information to the authorities if there is a present and substantial risk that a person who drinks the water will contract a life-threatening or debilitating disease and the lawyer's disclosure is necessary to eliminate the threat or reduce the number of victims.
+Such harm is reasonably certain to occur if it will be suffered imminently or if there is a present and substantial threat that a person will suffer such harm at a later date if the licensed paralegal practitioner fails to take action necessary to eliminate the threat.

-[7] Paragraph (b)(2) is a limited exception to the rule of confidentiality that permits the lawyer to reveal information to the extent necessary to enable affected persons or appropriate authorities to prevent the client from committing a crime or fraud, as defined in Rule 1.0(de), that is reasonably certain to result in substantial injury to the financial or property interests of another and in furtherance of which the client has used or is using the lawyer's services.
-Such a serious abuse of the client-lawyer relationship by the client forfeits the protection of this Rule.
+[7] Paragraph (b)(2) is a limited exception to the rule of confidentiality that permits the licensed paralegal practitioner to reveal information to the extent necessary to enable affected persons or appropriate authorities to prevent the client from committing a crime or fraud, as defined in Rule 1.0(e), that is reasonably certain to result in substantial injury to the financial or property interests of another and in furtherance of which the client has used or is using the licensed paralegal practitioner's services.
+Such a serious abuse of the client-licensed paralegal practitioner relationship by the client forfeits the protection of this Rule.
 The client can, of course, prevent such disclosure by refraining from the wrongful conduct.
-Although paragraph (b)(2) does not require the lawyer to reveal the client's misconduct, the lawyer may not counsel or assist the client in conduct the lawyer knows is criminal or fraudulent.
+Although paragraph (b)(2) does not require the licensed paralegal practitioner to reveal the client's misconduct, the licensed paralegal practitioner may not counsel or assist the client in conduct the licensed paralegal practitioner knows is criminal or fraudulent.
 See Rule 1.2(d).
-See also Rule 1.16 with respect to the lawyer's obligation or right to withdraw from the representation of the client in such circumstances, and Rule 1.13(c) which permits the lawyer, where the client is an organization, to reveal information relating to the representation in limited circumstances.
+See also Rule 1.16 with respect to the licensed paralegal practitioner's obligation or right to withdraw from the representation of the client in such circumstances, and Rule 1.13(c) which permits the licensed paralegal practitioner, where the client is anorganization, to reveal information relating to the representation in limited circumstances.

-[8] Paragraph (b)(3) addresses the situation in which the lawyer does not learn of the client's crime or fraud until after it has been consummated.
+[8] Paragraph (b)(3) addresses the situation in which the licensed paralegal practitioner does not learn of the client's crime or fraud until after it has been consummated.
 Although the client no longer has the option of preventing disclosure by refraining from the wrongful conduct, there will be situations in which the loss suffered by the affected person can be prevented, rectified or mitigated.
-In such situations, the lawyer may disclose information relating to the representation to the extent necessary to enable the affected persons to prevent or mitigate reasonably certain losses or to attempt to recoup their losses.
-Paragraph (b)(3) does not apply when a person who has committed a crime or fraud thereafter employs a lawyer for representation concerning that offense.
+In such situations, the licensed paralegal practitioner may disclose information relating to the representation to the extent necessary to enable the affected persons to prevent or mitigate reasonably certain losses or to attempt to recoup their losses.

-[9] A lawyer's confidentiality obligations do not preclude a lawyer from securing confidential legal advice about the lawyer's personal responsibility to comply with these Rules.
-In most situations, disclosing information to secure such advice will be impliedly authorized for the lawyer to carry out the representation.
-Even when the disclosure is not impliedly authorized, paragraph (b)(4) permits such disclosure because of the importance of a lawyer's compliance with the Rules of Professional Conduct.
+[9] A licensed paralegal practitioner's confidentiality obligations do not preclude a licensed paralegal practitioner from securing confidential legal advice about the licensed paralegal practitioner's personal responsibility to comply with these Rules.
+In most situations, disclosing information to secure such advice will be impliedly authorized for the licensed paralegal practitioner to carry out the representation.
+Even when the disclosure is not impliedly authorized, paragraph (b)(4) permits such disclosure because of the importance of a licensed paralegal practitioner's compliance with the Licensed Paralegal Practitioner Rules of Professional Conduct.